 Expanding a restaurant business with subscriptions, retail products, and other offerings

-Nearly half (42%) of restaurant operators surveyed in the Future of Commerce report say they have added new services as a result of the pandemic.
+Half (50%) of restaurant operators surveyed in the Future of Restaurants Report say they have added new services as a result of the pandemic.
 New services that are expected to have staying power, according to the report, include subscriptions and memberships, sales of retail products, meal or cocktail kits, virtual tastings, and online cooking classes.
-Of restauranteurs surveyed, 53% say an average of 21-30% of their revenue comes from revenue streams outside of the core business.
+Restaurants with revenue streams outside of the core business say that an average of 17% of their revenue comes from those offerings.

 Expanding service-based businesses with omnichannel retail solutions

 Service- or experience-based businesses can add retail components across multiple channels, from in-store brick-and-mortar displays to a growing range of digital platforms.
-Just over a third (33%) of retailers say that 25-50% of their business revenue come through online sales, according to the Square Future of Commerce report.
+Consumers now say that an average of 37% of all their monthly retail purchases are done online, according to the Square Future of Retail Report.
 Businesses can drive additional revenue by making it easy for customers to access your retail products via multiple touchpoints — in person or online, and via email, social platforms, and text messaging.